Get Free Seats (Applicable on all courses)

 Professionals who participate in this course can benefit in the following ways:

-• In-depth course material: deep dive into the technical details of circuit breakers and switchgear and master the areas covered in the course
+• In-depth course material: deep dive into the technical details of RFID systems and master the areas covered in the course

 • Case studies: gain practical knowledge that will give you an edge in your workplace

-• Professional development: completing this course successfully will give you more confidence in the maintenance of circuit breakers and switchgear, and thereby, you will invariably have a competitive advantage over your peers
+• Professional development: completing this course successfully will give you more confidence in RFID technology implementation and maintenance, and thereby, you will invariably have a competitive advantage over your peers

 • Cost-effective: you can obtain a professional qualification at a competitive cost if you sign up for this course with Zoe